Back to Empowering People

 CAMPAIGN DETAILS

-In May, June, and July 2023, CCDC hosted a series of impactful May Measurement Month camps across India screening 175,000 individuals for high blood pressure.
+Last year from May to July, CCDC hosted a series of impactful May Measurement Month camps across India screening 175,000 individuals for high blood pressure.
 These engaging events took place at various locations, showcasing the collaborative efforts of our volunteers and the individuals who participated in the screenings.

 The campaigns were conducted in diverse settings including old age homes, clinics, hospitals, schools, and religious places across several cities and regions such as Meerut, Pune, Kolkata, Bangalore, Mumbai, J&K, Indore, Bhopal, Lucknow, Ahmedabad, Delhi, Chandigarh, Prayagraj, Nashik, Nagpur, Chennai, Puducherry, Kochi, Imphal, Shimla, Haryana, Uttarakhand, and various villages in Punjab.